Tesla, Inc.: SolarCity and Model 3 (2016–2018)

-In November 2016, Tesla acquired SolarCity, in an all-stock $2.6 billion deal, and entered the photovoltaics market.
-The solar installation business was merged with Tesla's existing battery energy storage products division to form the Tesla Energy subsidiary.
+Tesla entered the solar installation business in November 2016 with the purchase of SolarCity, in an all-stock $2.6 billion deal.
+The business was merged with Tesla's existing battery energy storage products division to form the Tesla Energy subsidiary.
 The deal was controversial because at the time of the acquisition, SolarCity was facing liquidity issues of which Tesla's shareholders were not informed.

-In February 2017, Tesla Motors changed its name to Tesla, Inc., to better reflect the scope of its expanded business, which now included electric vehicles, battery energy storage systems, and solar power generation.
+In February 2017, Tesla Motors changed its name to Tesla, Inc., to better reflect the scope of its expanded business.